Shakespeare in the Park festivals: Shakespeare Under the Stars (Townsville)

 The Annual Shakespeare Under the Stars in North Queensland first began in 1992, spearheaded by world renowned theatrical director Jean-Pierre Voos.
 The event has been held in various locations over the years but has found a home in the Queens Gardens, Townsville since 2004.

-The event is currently produced by local independent theatre company, TheatreiNQ.
+The event is currently produced by local independent theatre company, TheatreiNQ and has been directed by Terri Brabon OAM since 2008.